-Students who fail to reach the required standard for the exam will receive feedback via a Diagnostic Letter for the topics on which their exam performance was below the required standard.
+Candidates who fail to reach the required standard for the exam will receive feedback via a Diagnostic Letter for the topics on which their exam performance was below the required standard.
 Score percentages or grades are not provided on the exam.
-Students who fail to reach the required standard for the financial plan will receive feedback on the areas of the plan that require improvement.
-The feedback for the financial plan and the exam are not returned to students who achieved the standard.
+Candidates who fail to reach the required standard for the assignment will receive feedback on the areas that require improvement.

+Assignment and exam feedback is not provided to candidates who achieved the standard.